Carotid Artery Disease

 - High blood pressure (hypertension)

-- Elevated fats in the blood (hyperlipidemia)
+- Elevated fats in the blood (high triglycerides or cholesterol)

-Diagnosing Carotid Artery Disease
+How Is Carotid Artery Disease Diagnosed?

-- Magnetic resonance imaging (MRI) uses magnetic and radio waves to create images of brain tissue to look for signs of an early stroke or other problems.
+- Magnetic resonance imaging (MRI) – uses magnetic and radio waves to create images of brain tissue to look for signs of an early stroke or other problems

 - MR angiography – combines an injectable contrast and MRI to create cross-sectional and 3D images of the carotid arteries